 #1 The Design of Everyday Things by Donald A. Norman

 Though originally published in 1988, designers will tell you that this book rings more true today than the day it hit the bookstores.
-In this book, Norman talks about the importance of design in everyday products—such as tv remotes, light switches, etc. If a product isn’t simple enough for a consumer to intuitively figure it out, then it’s poor design.
+Pairing design principles with interesting stories, Norman talks about the importance of design in everyday products—such as TV remotes, light switches, etc. If a product isn’t simple enough for a consumer to intuitively figure it out, then it’s poor design.
 In this book, you will learn the importance of psychology in design, and the questions you should be asking yourself as you’re developing a product.

 #2 How to Use Graphic Design to Sell Things, Explain Things, Make Things Look Better, Make People Laugh, Make People Cry, and (Every Once in a While) Change the World by Michael Bierut

-Michael Bierut, one of this century’s most renowned creative minds, shares his insights to good design using his own work and experiences.
+Michael Bierut, one of this century’s most renowned creative minds, shares his insights to good design using his own work and experiences in one of the best ux design books out there.
 Graphic design, or UI design in a user experience designer’s world, is a very important aspect of the user experience.
 In this book you will learn Bierut’s creative process and what it takes to create a well-designed product.

 #3 100 Things Every Designer Needs to Know About People (Voices That Matter) by Susan Weinschenk